 To make a formal request for support from this fund, please fill out our APC request form.

 If you are acknowledging funding from one of the Charity Open Access Fund (COAF) partners then you may be eligible for support from our COAF fund.
-PLEASE NOTE: our COAF fund for this funding period has now been used up.

 the publisher has agreed to COAF's publisher requirements (a requirement since 1 April 2017)